devlinjunker/JS-Fun/play/test.webpack/README.md

   - branch specific? (release branch can increment version number?)
  - [ ] Proper Versioning (package.json version at `-SNAPSHOT` in master branch) https://github.com/semantic-release/semantic-release
  - [x] Look into webpack/flow aliases for project imports
- - [ ] Clean up output, so only error or recompile is shown
+ - [..]
+Clean up output, so only error or recompile is shown
+  - Karma
  - [ ] Node version
   - [ ] Require for node project/at least warn?
   - [ ] 10+ includes await/async?